-The following comments are from teachers who have taught, or are currently teaching, in Colombia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Colombia.

 There is work for ESL teachers in this area.
 There are some very nice bilingual high schools mainly for rich kids.
 Everything is very cheap if you are getting paid in dollars.
 But if they pay you in pesos, then things are a little bit more expensive.
 It is, however, difficult to find a school that would agree to pay teachers in dollars.